ShahzaibParacha/SmartKitchen/README.md

 ![Architecure](architecture.png "Architecture")

 ### Worksheet
-The worksheet to the current iteation can be found [here](worksheet.md).
+The worksheet to the current iteration can be found [here](worksheet.md).